fburleson/pymlp/README.md

 A simple library for creating and training fully connected neural networks, built from scratch using only numpy (and minimal pandas).

 ## Introduction :book:
-This project was mainly made to show my understanding of neural networks and machine learning models.
+This project was mainly made to show my understanding of neural networks, machine learning models and alogorithms.
 It allows building different architectures, training models using backpropagation and making predictions using forward propagation.
 It aims to be modular and easy to use, but the API is not it's focus.

 ## Features :sparkles:
 - Fully connected neural network with configurable layers